While it would be comforting to Donald

 entire pieces of legislation that were tucked into the tax-cut bill were only in the most

-tenuous way connected to taxes (they would raise federal in
+tenuous way connected to taxes (they would raise federal income): crushing the

 spine of Obamacare by killing the individual mandate that largely paid for it,